nikko9196/game-bulls-cows/Reflection.md

 - These now inherit from their respective parent classes: `SinglePlayer` and `VSComputer` extend from `GameModeStrategy` (which I changed from an interface to an abstract class in Part B), and `EasyComputer`, `MediumComputer`, and later `HardComputer` inherit from the `Computer` superclass.
 - This shift was based on Jordan’s feedback, and I’m really grateful for that advice.
 As I progressed through the assignment, I realised how much easier it became to add new features—such as introducing `HardComputer` or allowing the game to support a 6-digit secret code.

-**This improvement also reflects good separation of concerns:Each class has a clear and distinct responsibility.**
+**This improvement also reflects good separation of concerns: Each class has a clear and distinct responsibility.**
 - As a result, adding new features doesn’t require major changes to existing code.
 For example, if I want to add a new difficulty level or allow SinglePlayer to support a 6-digit code, I can do that without affecting the functionality of existing components like `EasyComputer` and `MediumComputer`.
-- Even the `GameLog` and `GameManager` features I originally built in Part A—to ask players whether they want to save their game results still work as expected with the new features in Part B, despite the fact that saving results wasn’t a requirement in this part of the assignment.
+- Even the `GameLog` and `GameManager` features I originally built in Part A to ask players whether they want to save their game results still work as expected with the new features (adding `HardComputer` or playing with 6-digit code) in Part B, despite the fact that saving results wasn’t a requirement in this part of the assignment.

 **That said, one limitation I encountered was not being allowed to modify `HexaComputer.java`.
 This restriction made it harder to reuse some logic cleanly.**
 - As a result, I had to duplicate some of the validation logic for 6-digit codes that already existed in `HexaComputer.java` into `CodeValidation.java` **(Mentioned in the answer for Question 1)**.
 This redundancy is not ideal and slightly weakens the overall quality of my implementation.